tranek/GASDocumentation/README.md

 <a name="concepts-ge-containers"></a>
 #### 4.5.18 Gameplay Effect Containers
 Epic's [Action RPG Sample Project](https://www.unrealengine.com/marketplace/en-US/product/action-rpg) implements a structure called `FGameplayEffectContainer`.
 These are not in vanilla GAS but are extremely handy for containing `GameplayEffects` and [`TargetData`](#concepts-targeting-data).
-It automates a some of the effort like creating `GameplayEffectSpecs` from `GameplayEffects` and setting default values in its `GameplayEffectContext`.
+It automates some of the effort like creating `GameplayEffectSpecs` from `GameplayEffects` and setting default values in its `GameplayEffectContext`.
 Making a `GameplayEffectContainer` in a `GameplayAbility` and passing it to spawned projectiles is very easy and straightforward.
 I opted not to implement the `GameplayEffectContainers` in the included Sample Project to show how you would work without them in vanilla GAS, but I highly recommend looking into them and considering adding them to your project.

 To access the `GESpecs` inside of the `GameplayEffectContainers` to do things like adding `SetByCallers`, break the `FGameplayEffectContainer` and access the `GESpec` reference by its index in the array of `GESpecs`.
 This requires that you know the index ahead of time of the `GESpec` that you want to access.